gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ---

-## More about Statistical Sampling
+## More About Statistical Sampling

 The representative simulation sampling methods in statistical sampling include **SMARTS** and **FSA**.